IBM/power-up/docs/Running-paie.rst

 --------
 The WML Accelerator software installation can be automated using the POWER-Up software installer and the WML Accelerator Software Install Module.
 At current time, the WMLA software installer only supports the licensed version of WMLA running on Power hardware.

-The WML Accelerator Software Install Module provides for rapid installation of the WML Accelerator software to a homogenous cluster of POWER8 or POWER9 servers.
+The WML Accelerator Software Install Module provides for rapid installation of the WML Accelerator software to a homogeneous cluster of POWER8 or POWER9 servers.

-The POWER-Up software installer does not currently support installation of WML Accelerator onto the node running the POWER-Up software installer.

 The install module creates a web based software installation server on one of the cluster nodes or another node with access to the cluster.
 The software server is populated with repositories and files needed for installation of WML Accelerator.